AutoResearch/autora/docs/online-experiments/firebase.md

 During the development, the Firestore database will not be used.
 If you want to load conditions from the database, you need to upload them first (for example using the [AutoRA Firebase experimentation manager](user-guide/experiment-runners/experimentation-managers/firebase/)) and set `REACT_APP_devNoDb="False"` in the .env file.

 ### Using Prolific Ids
-If you want to recruit participants via Prolific (for example using the [AutoRA Prolific participant manager](user-guide/experiment-runners/recruitment-managers/prolific/)), we ***highly recommend*** setting `REACT_APP_useProlificId="True"`.
+If you want to recruit participants via Prolific (for example using the [AutoRA Prolific Recruitment Manager](user-guide/experiment-runners/recruitment-managers/prolific/)), we ***highly recommend*** setting `REACT_APP_useProlificId="True"`.
 This will speed up the recruitment of participants.

 ## Build and deploy the project to Firebase
 To serve the website to the internet, you need to build and deploy it to Firebase.